Skip to main content

 Common Mistakes & Anti-Patterns

 • Neglecting dark mode CSS media queries and relying solely on inline background colors.
-Modern clients invert colors automatically unless explicit prefers-color-scheme overrides and transparent PNGs are implemented.
+Modern clients invert colors automatically unless explicit prefers-color-scheme overrides are implemented.

 • Overcomplicating template logic with nested conditionals instead of using component composition.
 Deeply nested if/else blocks increase compile time and obscure rendering paths.
 Favor composition and macro extraction.